 Meetings of Members

-REGULAR MEETINGS: Regular meetings of the Members of the Corporation shall be held at least once per year on such dates as may be fixed from time to time by the Board.
+ANNUAL AND REGULAR MEETINGS: Regular meetings of the Members of the Corporation shall be held at least once per year on such dates as may be fixed from time to time by the Board.
 Such meetings shall be deemed the regular annual meeting for the purpose of electing Directors unless the Board designates another meeting for such purpose.

-SPECIAL MEETINGS: Special meetings of the Members may be called either by the President, a majority of the Board, or not less than one-third of the voting Members.
+SPECIAL MEETINGS: Special meetings of the Members may be called either by the President, a majority of the Board, or not less than one-third (1/3) of the Members.

-PLACE OF MEETING: The Board may designate any place as the place of meeting for any regular or special meeting of the Members.
-If no designation is made, the place of the meeting shall be the registered office of the Corporation.
+PLACE OF MEETING: The Board may designate any place as the place of meeting for any regular or special meeting of the Members, including through remote communications.

-NOTICE OF MEETINGS: Written or printed notice stating the place, day and hour of any meeting of Members shall be delivered either personally or by mail, electronic-mail or facsimile, to each Member not less than five (5) nor more than thirty (30) days before the date of such meeting, by or at the direction of the President, or the Secretary or the Board.
+NOTICE OF MEETINGS: Written or printed notice stating the place, day and hour of any meeting of Members shall be delivered either personally or by mail, electronic-mail or facsimile, to each Member not less than ten (10) nor more than thirty (30) days before the date of such meeting, by or at the direction of the President, or the Secretary or the Board.
 In case of a special meeting or when required by statute or by these Bylaws, the purposes for which the meeting is called shall be stated in the notice.
 If mailed, the notice of a meeting shall be deemed delivered when deposited in the United States mail addressed to the Member at its address as it appears on the records of the Corporation, with postage thereon prepaid; if by electronic-mail, such notice shall be deemed delivered when transmitted to the electronic-mail address for the Member Firm as it appears on the records of the Corporation; and if by facsimile, such notice shall be deemed delivered when transmitted to the facsimile number for the Member as it appears on the records of the Corporation.